Advancement of CCT dates

 Anaesthetists in training and TPDs may wish to request an earlier CCT date for a variety of reasons but any decision to bring forward a CCT must be based on sound educational principles and not predicated, for example, on upcoming consultant vacancies.

-It is anticipated that an anaesthetist in training and their educational supervisor should have discussed early completion at an educational meeting before it is raised more formally during an ARCP.
-For an early CCT to be recommended, the following conditions would need to be met:
+It is anticipated that an anaesthetist in training and their educational supervisor should have discussed advancement of CCT at an educational meeting before it is raised more formally during an ARCP.
+For an advancement of CCT to be recommended, the following conditions would need to be met:

 • There should have been a successful outcome at the previous ARCP